Isaiah Chapter 42

 Pronunciation:vᵊrûaḥ feminine noun Meaning: and wind, and breath, and mind, and spirit For more info click here

-to them that walk in it:
+to those that walk on it:

 42:6 I YAHWEH יְהֹוָה